cenkeryak/Database-Systems-Group-Project-ByteMe/README.md

 Attributes: 1.Country Name 2.Country Code

 This entity is referred to as a country and is in a relationship with all other entities.
-Therefore, it plays a crucial role in setting the whole database system.
+Therefore, it plays a crucial role in setting up the whole database system.

 ### Continents Entity: